-The Modicon M241 Logic Controller manages the following file types:
+The Modicon M251 Logic Controller manages the following file types:

 Туре Description Boot application This file resides in Flash memory and contains the compiled binary code of the executable application.
 Each time the controller is rebooted, the executable application is extracted from the boot application and copied into the controller RAM (1) .
 Application source Source file that can be uploaded from Flash memory to the PC if the source file is not available on the PC $^{(2)}$.
 Post configuration File that contains Ethernet, serial line, and firewall parameters.
 The parameters specified in the file override the parameters in the executable application at each reboot.
 Data logging Files in which the controller logs events as specified by the application.
 HTML page HTML pages displayed by the web server for the website embedded in the controller.
 Operating System (OS) Controller firmware that can be written to Flash memory.
 The firmware file is applied at next reboot of the controller.
-Retain variable Remanent variables Retain-persistent variable
+Retain variable Remanent variables Retain-persistent variable (1) The creation of a boo t application is optional in EcoStruxure Machine Expert. according to application

-- (1) The creation of a boot application is optional in EcoStruxure Machine Expert, according to application properties.
+(1) The creation of a boot application is optional in EcoStruxure Machine Expert, according to application properties.
 Default option is to create the boot application on download.
-When you download an application from EcoStruxure Machine Expert to the controller, you are transferring only the binary executable application directly to RAM. - (2) EcoStruxure Machine Expert does not support uploading of either the executable application or the boot application to a PC for modification.
+When you download an application from EcoStruxure Machine Expert to the controller, you are transferring only the binary executable application directly to RAM.

+(2) EcoStruxure Machine Expert does not support uploading of either the executable application or the boot application to a PC for modification.
 Program modifications must be made to the application source.
 When you download your application, you have the option to store the source file to Flash memory.